schani/SimpLang/README.md

 to the innermost `loop` containing that `recur`, giving new values to the bound variables.

+`recur` is only legal within a `loop` and can only occur in a tail position, i.e., where the continuation is the same as the continuation of the containing `loop`.
+In particular, a `recur` can never be the condition of an `if`, an argument in a function call, an operand to an operator, the right hand side of a `let` or `loop` binding.

 Functions can only be used in their own definitions or in later definitions.